-Please visit us at 221 Molalla Avenue, Suite 200 between the hours of 8:30am-3:30pm Monday through Friday, PUBLIC RECORDS LAW DISCLOSURE: This e-mail is subject to the State Retention Schedule and may be made available to the public.
+Please visit us at 221 Molalla Avenue, Suite 200 between the hours of 8:30am-3:30pm Monday through Friday.
+PUBLIC RECORDS LAW DISCLOSURE: This e-mail is subject to the State Retention Schedule and may be made available to the public.

-From: regularity of the managed of the section of t
+From: month the managed of the state the effective

-Sent: Thursday, September 04, 2014 2:14 PM
+[headectuelkeitentezer reserctybernet material] Sent: Thursday, September 04, 2014 2:14 PM